loydesousa/loydesousa/README.md

 ## Hi, I'm Loyde Dourado (BackEnd Developer 👩🏽‍💻)

-- 🔭 I’m currently studying Computer Science, I'm a very communicative person, I love learning about technology, not just because I wanna work with it, but because I know technology can change lives.
+- 🔭 I’m currently studying Computer Science, I'm a very communicative person, I love learning about technology, not just because I wanna work with it, but because I know technology can change lives and it's also very exciting.
 - 🌱 I’m currently learning ☕Java and 🍃Spring Boot
 - 🍁 I can work already with Git and Github